Vermont town hopes to replace destroyed covered bridge

 “We are hoping for some funding,” Town Clerk Terri Medley said Monday.
 “Everybody wants to see it rebuilt.”

 In August 2011, a covered bridge in the town of Rockingham was swept away by flooding from Tropical Storm Irene.
-The destruction of the original bridge, which was built in the 1870s, was captured on video and its loss became an iconic image of Irene’s fury.
+The destruction of the original bridge, which was built in the 1870s, was captured on video.
+The video became an iconic image of Irene’s fury.

 Construction on a new covered bridge in Rockingham, modeled after the original, began in 2012.
 The bridge opened to traffic in 2013.

+The bridge in Troy, known as the School House or River Road bridge, was built in 1910.
+It has several unusual architectural details and it survived a fire before, although no one is sure when, said Edwin Loveland, of Rutland, a member of the Vermont Covered Bridge Society.

+“There are not a lot of bridges left in Vermont that use that style,” Loveland said Monday.
+“We really hope they rebuild it.”

-On Saturday, a group of snowmobilers had been crossing the bridge when one of the snowmobiles broke down.
+On Saturday, a group of snowmobilers was using the covered bridge when one of the snowmobiles broke down.
 The operator noticed there was fire coming from the snowmobile and attempted to put out the fire by throwing snow on it.

 The fire continued to grow out of control until it eventually caught the wood frame of the bridge.
 The bridge then collapsed into the river.